Skip to main content

 ...

-For long data tables, sticky headers keep column names visible while scrolling.
-Use position: sticky; top: 0; on <th> elements inside a scrollable container.
-This example also shows inline progress bars inside table cells.
+When a table is long, the header scrolls out of view and the data becomes meaningless. position: sticky; top: 0; on the <th> elements pins them to the top of a scrollable container.
+This example also shows inline progress bars built right inside the cells.

 Sticky Header Table with Progress Bars